mubasyir19/TokoKu-Web/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 Welcome to the frontend repository for **TokoKu**.
 This web application is built with Next.js and Tailwind CSS to provide a responsive and intuitive user experience.
+Here's for the [backend](https://github.com/mubasyir19/TokoKu-Backend)

 ---